travist/resourcejs/README.md

 };
 ```

-You can then setup the `product` resource via resource.js passing in the name of the virtual resource and the aggregate functions, like this:
+You can then setup the `product` resource via resource.js by passing in the `path` and the `before` function for each virtual resource, like this:

 ```javascript
 //Create the virtual Product resources